rimasu/yatlv/README.md

 [![Rust](https://github.com/rimasu/yatlv/actions/workflows/rust.yml/badge.svg)](https://github.com/rimasu/yatlv/actions/workflows/rust.yml)
 [![Docs](https://docs.rs/yatlv/badge.svg)](https://docs.rs/yatlv)

 Yet Another Tag Length Value (YATLV) format.

 Tag-length-value formats are a common way to exchange structured data in a compact and well defined way.
-They stand midway between schema rich formats (like `JSON`, `YAML` and `XML`) and compact binary formats that contain no schema information (like `bincode`).
+They stand midway between schema-rich formats (like `JSON`, `YAML` and `XML`) and compact binary formats that contain no schema information (like `bincode`).

-One advantage of tag-length-value formats is they support better forwards compatibility than their schema less cousins because they contain just enough information for a parser to skip fields they do not recognise.
+One advantage of tag-length-value formats is they support better forwards compatibility than their schema-less cousins because they contain just enough information for a parser to skip fields they do not recognise.

-Unlike many tag-length-value formats no attempt is made to use variable length encodings to reduce the amount of space taken by the 'length'.
+Unlike many tag-length-value formats, no attempt is made to use variable length encodings to reduce the amount of space taken by the 'length'.
 This does lead to larger encodings but simplifies the job of the parser and builder significantly.